nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka is planning to attract higher spending tourists with cultural and culinary events strung along the main resort towns of the Indian Ocean island’s south coast, officials said.

-“Out of our target of 5 million tourists we want to attract 2.5 high-end tourists spending 500 dollars as opposed to spending 200 dollars,” Chalaka Gajabahu, Chairman of Sri Lanka Tourism Promotion Bureau said.
+“We want to attract 2.5 high-end tourists spending 500 dollars as opposed to spending 200 dollars,” Chalaka Gajabahu, Chairman of Sri Lanka Tourism Promotion Bureau said.

+Labelled the ‘Galle Concerto’ it brings together several independent events.

 ...